Academic IELTS Writing task 1 Sample 93 - Proportion of the population aged 65 and over between 1940 and 2040

 As is observed from the line graph, initially in 1940, the proportion of aged people who were over 64 years old was between 5 to 10 percent.
 This rate kept on increasing in the USA and Sweden while decreased in Japan.
 After 40 years in 1989, this percentage was around 15% both in Sweden and the USA while it was only 2-3% in Japan.
-The more the aged people in a country the better the life expectancy and medical improvement and this indicated the improvement in the USA and Sweden while down-grade trend in Japan.
-But after 2000, the rate of aged people in Japan kept increasing sharply and it is projected that in 2040 the number of aged people would surplus the number in Sweden and the USA though these later two countries would also have more aged people in this coming years they they have now.
-This also forecast the life expectancy and medical advancement in Japan after 2030.
+The more the aged people in a country the better the life expectancy and medical improvement and this indicated the improvement in the USA and Sweden while downgrade trend in Japan.
+But after 2000, the rate of aged people in Japan kept increasing sharply and it is projected that in 2040 the number of aged people would surplus the number in Sweden and the USA though these latter two countries would also have more aged people in this coming years they have now.
+This also forecasts the life expectancy and medical advancement in Japan after 2030.

 The line graph illustrates the percentage of citizens who aged 65 or above in three various nations from 1940 to 2040.

-Overall, it is clearly shown that the proportion of population who aged 65 or above in the USA and Sweden increases from 1940 to 2040 with slight drops in between whereas that in Japan decreases starting from 1940 to 1980 before a sharp rise in the number of elderly people in that country.
+Overall, it is clearly shown that the proportion of the population who aged 65 or above in the USA and Sweden increases from 1940 to 2040 with slight drops in between whereas that in Japan decreases starting from 1940 to 1980 before a sharp rise in the number of elderly people in that country.

-Initially, in 1940, there were a higher percentage of older people living in the USA (just below 10%) than Sweden (around 7%), it was then followed by Japan with only 5%.
-In USA, there was an increasing trend in the proportion of elderly people from 1940 to 1980 and decreased slightly.
+Initially, in 1940, there was a higher percentage of older people living in the USA (just below 10%) than Sweden (around 7%), it was then followed by Japan with only 5%.
+In the USA, there was an increasing trend in the proportion of elderly people from 1940 to 1980 and decreased slightly.
 However, it is predicted that the figure for this will eventually rise until 2040.
 A similar pattern can also be observed for the result obtained in Sweden, the figure for the percentage of older people increases from 1940 to 2040 with two gradual dips from 1980 to 1990 and from 2010 to 2025.

 Turning to Japan, it is apparent that there was a slight decline in the proportion of older people from 1940 to 1990 before it showed an upward trend.
 It is believed that the figure will soar dramatically from 2030 onwards and reached its peak in 2040.
 Lastly, Japan will become the country with most elderly people among the three nations and USA is the least.